purijatin/njexl_wiki/07-Utility-Functions.md

 * until --> A polling based waiter, waits till a duration till a condition is true
 * hash --> Generates md5 hash from string data
 * tokens --> tokenizes a String
+* fopen --> opens a file for read/write/append

 Thus, we would be familiarizing you guys with some of them.